Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Methodology

 To accurately capture the underlying physics while managing the inherent noise of the low-fidelity solver, a composite kernel is employed.
 The covariance is modeled as a scaled Radial Basis Function (RBF) kernel, which decouples the signal variance (amplitude) from the length scale (correlation).
-Furthermore, a white noise kernel is added to the covariance matrix, which captures observation noise in the LF outputs (e.g., convergence and numerical artifacts), thereby separating it from the smooth underlying trend.
+Furthermore, a white noise kernel is added to the covariance matrix, which captures effective observation/modeling noise in the LF-informed input–HF-output mapping, including numerical scatter and convergence artifacts.
 The resulting kernel function $\psi(x, x')$ is defined as:

 where $\sigma_f^2$ is the signal variance (amplitude), $l$ is the length-scale parameter governing the smoothness of the correlation, $\sigma_n^2$ represents the noise variance, and $\delta_{x, x'}$ is the Kronecker delta function ($1$ if $x=x'$, $0$ otherwise).

-Hyperparameters $(\sigma_f, l, \sigma_n)$ are optimized during the model training phase by maximizing the log-marginal likelihood.
+For numerical conditioning and reproducibility, all GPR models are trained using standardized inputs and outputs.
+For each operating condition ($c$), the training inputs $\mathbf{x}_c$ are standardized component-wise using the mean and standard deviation of the initial condition-specific training set $\mathcal{D}^{init}_{c,g}$.
+The high-fidelity target $\phi_{HF,c}$ is also standardized before training.
+After prediction, the posterior mean and standard deviation are transformed back to physical aerodynamic units before computing $CV_c$, updating the objective function, or reporting validation errors.
+Therefore, the normalization used internally for GPR training is separate from the objective-function normalization in Eq.~\eqref{eq:cost_function}.
+The GPR hyperparameters are optimized by maximizing the log-marginal likelihood using L-BFGS-B (through python's \textit{scikit-learn} library) with 1 independent optimizer restart.
+The kernel bounds are set to $\sigma_f^2\in[10^{-4},10^4]$, $l\in[10^{-4},10^4]$, and $\sigma_n^2\in[10^{-5},10^1]$.
+These bounds were kept fixed for all operating conditions and all online retraining steps.